r2p2/rsettings/README.md

 * Key/value pairs separated by `=`
 * UTF8 seems to work by magic
 * Values of the folowing types: string, integer
+* Writing RSettings back to string

 ### Not implemented

 * Converting `true` and `false` into equivalent boolean type
 * Interpreting line breaks in values

-* Writing RSettings back to string
+### Known bugs

+* If an RSettings object is written back into string it ignores comments and the order used in the original file.

 Example INI file
 ----------------